Financial-Times/n-search-query-parser/README.md

 The `build` method will return an _expression tree_ object.
 The tree is constructed with tokens and returns a nested structure showing the relationship between left and right operands.

-For example, the string `Good morning world` will generate the following tokens:
+For example, the string `Good morning World!` will generate the following tokens:

 ```json
 [